JasmineJ04/Homework/Week 1.md

 ![Markdown logo](https://images.pexels.com/photos/636243/pexels-photo-636243.jpeg)

-Letting go of fear and remaining persistence in completing this cohort despite any difficulty or learning curves ahead - Everyday is fresh start.
+Letting go of fear and remaining persistent in completing this cohort despite any difficulty or learning curves ahead - Everyday is fresh start.